Low Price Stocks

 Learn – How to Invest in Stock Market

 Investors are willing to drive up the price for the stock because they believe the company has good growth prospects.
 If a company has a lower P/E, investors get more earnings for their investment at low price, but it can also simply indicate that investors aren’t very confident about the company’s prospects.

 High Price Stocks

-Stocks that trade for more than a 100$ are often ignored, thus that reduce the level of volatility for that particular stock.
-Many of the fluctuations that are associated with trading do not affect high priced stocks as many of the investors are long-term investors.
+Stocks that trade for more than a 100$ are often ignored, thus that reduces the level of volatility for that particular stock.
+Many of the fluctuations that are associated with trading do not affect high-priced stocks as many of the investors are long-term investors.

 Example No. 1